zingale/computational_astrophysics/content/homework/project.md

 1. You code

    * This can be a Jupyter notebook, C++ code, etc. if your wrote your own implementation of a method.

      Make sure I can build your code easily.

    * This may also be detailed instructions on how to obtain, modify, and reproduce your results using an external code if you chose to use that.

 2. A PDF write-up (abstract, introduction, description of what you did / results, figures, references).
 This is something that you can use for the upper-level writing requirement, if desired.

    This should include:

    * An Explanation of how the algorithm works, referring to the topics we learned in class.

    * A demonstration of convergence (if applicable) or controlling the error.

    * Some example tests where we know the right behavior (if applicable)

+   You should aim for 10 pages (including figures and references).

 3. 1-2 slides for the in-class presentation (details will be shared toward the end of the semester).